Intime (Maya Berović album)

 Intime is an album by Bosnian-Serbian pop singer Maya Berović.
 It was published on 6 August 2020 for XL Elit Invest record label.
 The record contains ten pop-folk tracks with elements of electronic, europop, trap and dance music.

 Background

-Two years have passed since the release of her previous album "7".
-She's been since working hard on her new album, which consists of ten new songs and as many music videos.
-Only 365 days were enough to visit Europe and South America to shoot all music videos for the songs.
+Two years have passed since the release of her previous album 7.
+Her new album consists of ten new songs and as many music videos.
+It took 365 days to visit Europe and South America to shoot all the music videos for the songs.